untitled-llc/untitled-docs/docs/esquire/avrick-movers/lambda.md

 **Layers** - NA

 **Function** -
-  1. A event is reveived by the function that a new file has dropped into the *AVRICK-combined-newmovers-weekly/* folder.
+  1. An event is received by the function that a new file has dropped into the *AVRICK-combined-newmovers-weekly/* folder.
   2. The new file is copied to the following path: *esquire-mvoers/movers-3-month-segment-partitioned/*
   3. The new file is deleted from the following path: *esquire-mvoers/AVRICK-combined-newmovers-weekly/* to ensure that AVRICK sees no files in that folder the next time the SFTP is used.
   4. Using metadata from the files in the *movers-3-month-segment-partitioned/* folder, determine which of the 13 files is the oldest.